 Academic Concentrations within the Interdisciplinary Studies major include:

-Criminal Justice, English, History, Mathematics, Music, New Media, Psychology, Signature, Sociology and Theology
+Criminal Justice, English, History, Mathematics, New Media Communications & Digital Production, Psychology, Sociology and Theology

 Experiential Learning in Interdisciplinary Studies